Minimize impact

 GKE

 Adding the necessary capacity to the Kubernetes cluster to make sure all critical applications are running (not pending) is a top priority.
-This emergency capacity can be added manually or triggered automatically on time delay.
+This emergency capacity can be added manually or triggered automatically on a time delay.

 GKE default node pool configuration "Enable cluster autoscaler".